 Repeat all of the above steps to complete the walkway.

 Spray the entire walkway with a hose to settle all of the gravel and crushed stone.

-- Add water to the gravel dust to make a slurry.
+- Add water to the gravel dust to make a slurry, as mentioned above.

-- Used more stepping stones.
-I had plenty of material remaining.
+- Use more stepping stones — I had plenty of leftover material remaining.

-- Start and finish the project in cooler weather to avoid the heat and mosquitos.
+- Start and finish the project in cooler weather — to avoid the heat and mosquitoes.